pasciaks/sabio/scrum.md

                 - read cards on all three boards
                 - read top 50 interview questions

+        _x_  job activity - applied for 15 more jobs

+                _x_  follow up emails and linked in connections.

         __ PR request/peer review and merge (contactSheldonP)